New U.S. federal hiring reform and the importance of measuring KSAOs

 Previously published by PSI Talent Management or Cubiks, prior to becoming Talogy.

 On June 26, President Trump signed a new executive order that calls for federal hiring reform.
-As the largest employer in the nation, with 2.1 million civilian workers, this executive order is significant.
+As the largest employer in the nation, with 2.1 million civilian workers, this executive order is significant and highlights the importance of KSAO, or the knowledge, skills, abilities, and other characteristics required to perform a job.
 It highlights the importance of matching job-relevant skills to the positions in question.
 In contrast to a blanket qualification requiring a college degree, this executive order creates a pathway for millions of Americans to enter the government workforce as long as they have the right skill sets.

 This idea is not new to Industrial and Organizational Psychologists or corporate America.
 In fact, in recent years, technology giants like Apple and Google have loosened degree requirements.
 This talent strategy is consistent with the notion that organizations should always focus on job-relevant Knowledge, Skills, Abilities, and Other characteristics (KSAOs) for employment decisions.
 Prioritizing KSAOs over education is especially important in the rapid changing labor market.
 We are seeing rapidly advancing technology shifts and evolution in the nature of work; a candidate with educational credentials from 10 years ago is likely less qualified based on their degree than a candidate with job-related experience and skills.